Icatme/Master-of-Codex/aiagent-orchestrator/README.md

 Key notes:

 - `command` can be either a string or a list of arguments.
 The loader splits strings with `shlex.split`.
+- `working_directory` is optional.
+When provided, the orchestrator changes into the directory before launching the AI tool.
+Relative paths are resolved against the configuration file's location, so you can keep configs alongside repositories.
 - When `analysis.enabled` is `true`, set the `DEEPSEEK_API_KEY` environment variable (or pass `api_key` to `DeepSeekProvider`).
 - When the analysis layer is disabled, the orchestrator assumes the workflow is finished once the completion indicator appears.